OnyxDevTools/onyx-database-samples/embedded-persistence-manager/README.md

 # quickstart
+# quickstart

-The projects found int this directory were created as a suplemental resources for this tutorial found here: [onyx database tutorials](http://onyxdevtools.com/learn/tutorials)
+This project was created as a suplemental resource for this tutorial: [onyx database embedded database tutorial](http://onyxdevtools.com/learn/tutorials/1/embedded-persistence-manager)

 ***How To Install:*** <br />
-From the one of the projects root folder simply run this command:
+From the embedded-persistence-manager root directory simply run this command:

        mvn install

 ***How To Run:*** <br />
-Then to start run the app, execute this command:
+From the embedded-persistence-manager root directory simply run this command:

        mvn exec:java